Elective Class Descriptions

 Exploratory Computer Science

-This is an introduction to computer science and coding by way of programming, design, and "making" (creative design and development as related to computer science).
-Students will be given opportunities to explore concepts and build their understanding through a variety of lessons.
-The goal is to develop a common foundation upon which all students in the class can develop a common foundation upon which all students in the class can construct their knowledge of computer science concepts, regardless of prior experience in this subject.
+This is an introductory course to computer science and coding.
+The course will cover programming, design, and "making" (creative design and development related to computer science).
+The curriculum includes a variety of lessons that will enable students to explore concepts and build their understanding.
+The primary goal of the course is to provide a common foundation upon which all students, regardless of their prior experience, can develop their knowledge of computer science concepts.

 Computer Science I